-RevoCar S.A., Compartment 2024-2 is the 15th public securitisation of German auto loan receivables under the RevoCar platform.
-The receivables will be granted to private and commercial customers by Bank11 für Privatkunden und Handel GmbH (Bank11) to finance new and used vehicles.
+RevoCar S.A. acting for and on behalf of its Compartment 2025-1 (RevoCar S.A., Compartment 2025-1) is the 16th public securitisation of German auto Ioan receivables under the RevoCar platform.
+The Ioans were granted to private and commercial clients by Bank11 für Privatkunden und Handel GmbH (Bank11) to finance new and used vehicles.
 The portfolio is static.
-An interest rate swap will cover the mismatch between fixed-rate assets and floating-rate notes.
+An interest rate swap covers the mismatch between fixed-rate assets and floating-rate notes.